anshu-kumar27/Insta_Story/README.md

 ### Design Choices & Performance Optimizations
 ## UI & Layout
-The entire UI is built using CSS Flexbox to ensure responsive, flexible, and mobile-friendly layouts without heavy dependencies.
-This approach guarantees smooth rendering and easy adaptability across different screen sizes, focusing on mobile as per the requirements.
+The entire UI is built using CSS Flexbox to ensure responsive, flexible, and mobile-friendly layouts.

 ## Media & Avatar Loading Handling
 To enhance user experience, loading placeholders (skeletons and loaders) are shown while images and avatars are loading.
 This prevents any flicker display of incomplete or broken images, making transitions seamless and visually pleasant.